wenhuchen/WikiTables-WithLinks/README.md

 Crawled Wikipedia Tables with Passages for [HybridQA dataset](https://github.com/wenhuchen/HybridQA).

 # Folder Structure
-- tables_tok/: containing all the tables
+- tables_tok/: containing all the tables, indexed by its name and its order in the page
 ```
   {
   "url": "https://en.wikipedia.org/wiki/National_Register_of_Historic_Places_listings_in_Johnson_County,_Arkansas",